 In 2012, a 63-year-old German patient with type- 1diabetes (T1D) was transplanted with the βAir device.
 The patient was followed for 10 months at the Technische Universität in Dresden, Germany.

 Persistent graft function in this device was demonstrated, along with regulated insulin secretion and preservation of islet morphology and function without any immunosuppressive therapy.

-The study is being conducted at Uppsala University Hospital in Sweden.
+The study was conducted at Uppsala University Hospital in Sweden.

 Four patients have been implanted thus far with the βAir Bio-artificial Pancreas.
 The first patient in the study was implanted in October 2014.
 (Click here to view press release).